mocaccinoOS/website/content/en/docs/PortageTree/_index.md

 [At the moment are available alpha ISO releases](https://get.mocaccino.org/minio/mocaccino-iso).

-## Migrating from Entropy systems
+## Migrating from Sabayon systems

+{{< alert color="warning" title="Warning" >}}
+Mocacicno and Luet are under active development and should not be considered "production ready" at this time.
+The following steps should only be carried out on test systems.
+Do make sure you have any important data backed up before starting a migration.
+{{< /alert >}}

-You can convert a Sabayon system running Entropy to Mocaccino OS running luet with the following commands as root
+You can convert a Sabayon system (running Entropy) to Mocaccino OS (running luet) with the following commands as root

 ```bash
 curl https://get.mocaccino.org/luet/get_luet_root.sh | sh
 luet migrate-entropy
 ```

+Migrations have been checked for systems running Sabayon 18.05 and newer.
+You can check which version of Sabayon you are running with `cat /etc/sabayon-release`.

 ## Enabling the Portage Tree layer